 For For the year ended December 31,

-2004 2005 2006
+2005 2006 2007 RMB

-RMB RMB RMB

-(in million) (in million) (in million)
+RMB (in million) RMB (in million) RMB (in million)

-NetEase Beijing 22.4 44.4 23.6
+NetEase Beijing 44.4 23.6

-Guangzhou Interactive 34.8

-Boguan 2.1
+Boguan 2.1 -

-Guangzhou NetEase 2.2
+Guangzhou NetEase - 2.2 0.9

+NetEase Hangzhou 4.7

-57.2 44.4 27.9
+44.4 27.9 5.6

-Note \: No further appropriation is made subsequent to year ended December 31, 2004 as Guangzhou Interactive's general reserve fund has reached 50% of its registered capital and no discretionary appropriations were made to the other two reserve funds.

-The Company's other controlled entities and VIEs incorporated in China did not make appropriations to statutory reserves for the years ended December 31, 2004, 2005 and 2006 as a result of their respective accumulated loss position.
+For the year ended December 31, 2007, NetEase Beijing, Guangzhou Interactive and Boguan did not make appropriations to statutory reserves as their cumulative appropriations in the past have already reached the statutory limit, namely 50% of the registered capital of the respective companies.
+The Company's other controlled entities and VIEs incorporated in China did not make appropriations to statutory reserves for the years ended December 31, 2005, 2006 and 2007 as a result of their respective accumulated loss position.